DannyQuah/DannyQuah.github.io/_posts/2025-10-19-Negotiating-Inelastic-US-G-minus.md

 [Danny Quah](https://lkyspp.nus.edu.sg/our-people/faculty/danny-quah)
 Oct 2025

-*Synopsis: If the US only ever responds inelastically, its diminishing international relevance is the expected Realist outcome.
+*Synopsis: If the US only ever responds inelastically, its diminished international relevance is the expected Realist outcome.
 If US trade policy continues to make it costlier for countries to export to the US, then those countries will eventually stop exporting to the US.
 This is the natural progression from G7 to G2 to G-zero ... to G-minus.*

 <figure>